Lisburn pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Lisburn right now?

-On 25 June 2026, overall pollen levels in Lisburn are high.
+On 16 July 2026, overall pollen levels in Lisburn are moderate.
 Grass is the main contributor to airborne pollen, while cypress remain at lower levels

 Will pollen levels change in Lisburn tomorrow?

-On 26 June 2026, pollen conditions in Lisburn will be different from today, with grass at high levels and cypress continuing to decline
+On 17 July 2026, pollen conditions in Lisburn will be similar to today, with cypress at low levels, grass at medium levels

 Is pollen expected to decrease in Lisburn this week?